 All of the above platforms have announced or will soon announce partnerships with tribal casinos or professional sports venues.

-FanDuel partnered with the Phoenix Suns to bring a retail sportsbook to Phoenix Suns Arena.
-While the FanDuel Sportsbook will be inside the Arena, the 6,500 square foot facility will be open every day, all year round, not just when games are played during basketball season.
+FanDuel partnered with the Phoenix Suns to bring a retail sportsbook to Footprint Center, making it easy to bet on the Suns.
+While the FanDuel Sportsbook will be inside the arena, the 6,500 square foot facility will be open every day, all year round, not just when games are played during basketball season.

-Mike Raffensperger, FanDuel Group CMO, said, “We’re excited to open a luxury sportsbook within Phoenix Suns Arena, as the beginning of a long-term and innovative collaboration that will have a lasting impact on the state.”
+Mike Raffensperger, FanDuel Group CMO, said, “We’re excited to open a luxury sportsbook within Footprint Center, as the beginning of a long-term and innovative collaboration that will have a lasting impact on the state.”

 The partnership also means the FanDuel Sportsbook app and the FanDuel DFS platform are coming to Arizona as well.
 The FanDuel Sportsbook offers a risk-free bet of up to $1,000 to new members.